Dog insurance

 Start a new quote Go to your account

-[1] 51% of people could achieve a quote of £11.04 per month for their dog insurance based on the monthly cost when paying for the policy in one annual payment, excluding any interest charged on instalment payments.
-Based on Compare the Market data in June 2023
+[1] 51% of our customers were quoted less than £11.35 per month in December 2024 for their dog insurance based on the monthly cost when paying for the policy in one annual payment, excluding any interest charged on instalment payments.

 Why do I need dog insurance?

-According to the Association of British Insurers (ABI), there were some 764,000 dog insurance claims in 2021.
+According to the Association of British Insurers (ABI), there were over 1.8 million pet insurance claims in 2023.
 With vet bills rising, taking out pet insurance for dogs could protect you from unexpected medical bills.
 And those bills can easily go into hundreds – if not thousands – of pounds.

 How much does dog insurance cost?

-How much you pay for your dog insurance will depend on a number of factors:
+How much your dog insurance will cost depends on a number of factors:

-3. Pedigree dogs are generally more expensive to insure, as they’re more prone to hereditary illnesses than crossbreeds.
+Pedigree dogs are typically more expensive to insure, as they’re at higher risk of developing hereditary illnesses than crossbreeds.
+Cover for larger breeds is usually more expensive than small dog insurance.

 What types of dog insurance are there?